zeroibc/my-mac-os/README.md

 - I share [all the different gestures I have setup to use with the app](btt#readme) that you can view and download.

 #### [PDF Expert](https://pdfexpert.com/) - PDF reader/editor
-- I read a lot of PDFs like books, uni assignments and the like.
+- I read a lot of PDFs like books, research papers and the like.
 This app is a huge upgrade over Preview app that I used before.
 - Multiple tabs, sepia mode, very nice annotation tools, great search, performance.

 #### [Fantastical](https://flexibits.com/fantastical) - Calendar